 Some research has findings that there is a link between increased mortality and college education.
 Like, researchers have shown that college-educated mothers devote a good amount of time in teaching their children values and educating them.

-Some of the other benefits are increased public awareness of important issues, higher tax receipts, and lower unemployment rates.
+Some of the other benefits of college education are increased public awareness of important issues, higher tax receipts, increased social value and lower unemployment rates.

 Post-secondary education Options

 After finishing a bachelor’s degree in 4 or 3 years as a full-time student, graduates can opt to continue on for post-graduate certificates, master’s degrees, or doctorate degree programs.
 All these will improve and focus an individual’s knowledge even more on that specific area or skill.

 Lower unemployment rate and job security are directly related to the other rewards that can be gained by getting a college degree.
 There are many positions that require higher education, from certificates to doctorate degrees.
 These, in turn, offer flexibility in the working hours and vacation time, more freedom and decision-making responsibility in the workplace.
 These benefits contribute a lot to an employee’s sense of job satisfaction, which in turn creates a more optimistic and enjoyable work experience.

 Employees generally who are satisfied have greater efficiency and they have very cordial relations with their co-workers.
 Also, they are free from the pressures of family and are at peace and harmony in their minds.
 This helps them in creating value for the company.
 Also, in the end, the overall achievement of targets which leads to growth and development of both the company and employees.